AnothaiWittha/Spiritual_Warriors/README.md

     git branch -vv

+ Once you have pushed the new branch to your remote repository on GitHub, go to the GitHub website and navigate to the repository that contains the new branch.

+Click on the "Pull requests" tab in the repository menu.

+Click on the "New pull request" button.

+Select your new branch from the "base" dropdown list.

+Select the branch you want to merge into your new branch from the "compare" dropdown list.

+Click on the "Create pull request" button.

+Add a title and description for your pull request, and then click on the "Create pull request" button again to submit your pull request.

+Your pull request will now be reviewed by the repository owner, who can decide to accept or reject your changes.
+If your changes are accepted, they will be merged into the main branch of the repository.

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://img.freepik.com/premium-vector/funny-dinosaur-work-hard-office-with-computer_7130-1510.jpg?w=740)